dnsimple/dnsimple-developer/content/v2/certificates.markdown

 Purchase a [Let's Encrypt](https://dnsimple.com/letsencrypt) certificate with DNSimple.

-The certificate is **free of charge**, but some features of the certificate may require higher tier plans.
+The certificate itself is **free**, but some features of the certificate may require higher tier plans.

 <note>
 The domain must be [delegated](https://support.dnsimple.com/articles/pointing-domain-to-dnsimple/) to DNSimple.